I have a confession. Near the end of one of my previous jobs, I turned into a clock watcher.

 If your job involves a monthly cycle of the same type of work, it can be particularly frustrating.
 Put your hand up to take on some additional (read exciting and different tasks).

-Variety and challenge in your work could be the ticket for snapping out of your rut.
+Variety and challenge in your work could be the ticket to snapping out of your rut.

 Have fun with the people at work